gilbertmunuotz/fizbuz/README.md

 ## Fizbuzz
-Is a lightweight and intuitive expense tracking application designed to help users manage their income and expenses effectively.
+Fizbuzz is a lightweight and intuitive expense tracking application designed to help users manage their income and expenses effectively.
 This first version includes the following features:

 1. Core Features: